stevebuik/ns-clone/README.md

 A cloned api can also be used to migrate away from using a namespace without changing consumers of that namespace.
 Since your application code chooses how to delegate the clone functions, you can change the underlying implementation whenever you want. e.g. d/entity calls can be transparently translated to d/pull calls.

+The **datomic-clone.api** in this project does not include the *d/entity* function.
+This forces any peer based project to remove *d/entity* calls before using the clone api.
+This is because there is no reliable way to clone the *d/entity* function in the client api.
+*d/pull* is the closest but it's behaviour is just different enough that, even with a clone function, the delegate would be difficult to write.
+The easiest solution seems to be to avoid *d/entity*.
+If you need *d/entity* or any other missing function, you can create your own clone namespace instead of using **datomic-clone.api** and then you can clone exactly what you need.

 With some more hammock time this pattern might be useful in other use-cases as well.